 This Olympic National Park Itinerary for a three day road trip gives you good taste of the unique ecosystems of the park and includes a taste of the many unique ecosystems in just three days including sweeping mountain vistas, cascading waterfalls, hot springs, towering ancient old growth forests, and wild coastal beaches with no condos in sight, overflowing with the mysteries of tidepool life.

 If you’re planning a trip to Olympic National Park, either as a visitor to the Pacific Northwest or as a local, this guide includes what you must see in Olympic and some tips for avoiding crowds at different locations (my tips on avoiding crowds in national parks).
 It also includes some options for a shorter trip or a longer one.
 If you’re looking for a winter trip, you can follow most of this, but also check out my one day and two day itineraries for winter in Olympic!

 Olympic National Park is on the homeland of the Klallam, Makah, Ozette, Quileute, Hoh and Quinalt people.

-there are many campgrounds in Olympic National Park, but only two can be reserved (Kalaloch and Sol Duc Hot Springs).
+There are many campgrounds in Olympic National Park, but only three can be reserved (Kalaloch, Mora and Sol Duc Hot Springs).
 These are booked far ahead of time, so it can be frustrating to drive around trying to find camping.
 If you want to camp, I strongly advise not trying to find a site on Friday or Saturday night, you might find yourself driving around for hours!
 Lodging options include the park lodges as well as hotels and vacation rentals in Port Angeles, Sequim and Forks.
 Lake Quinalt has quite a few vacation rentals in addition to the Lake Quinalt Lodge.